Rmorbey/Russell-CV/README.md

 I graduated from East 15 Acting school with a first class BA degree in Acting and Contemporary Theatre.
 Where I spent 4 years developing my own skills of collaboration, team work, flexibility and an understanding of self worth.

 While working in schools I got my first glimpse into the world of coding and software development.
 I would assist the students in an hour of code a week.
 We built a lego robot and were able to control it's movements using simple lines of code.
-I've always liked building things, and found the interaction between the two interesting.

 After working through the pandemic and realising that I wanted a change of career, I started to look into the possibility of re training as a software engineer.
 Combining my interests of building things and the possibility of tech led me to start my journey with Makers.